 Another scam technique to be aware of when purchasing skin care products online is when companies hide or don’t disclose their complete list of ingredients.
 You should always be looking at the ingredients in skin care products, but it can be hard to tell what they’re not telling you.
 When we review products, we look at the whole list of ingredients and can tell which ingredients the sites fail to mention.

 If a company’s site does not have a full list of their ingredients, or an ingredient list is not accessible, than there’s obviously something that they don’t want you to see.
 Chances are that it’s a chemical preservative or additive that is a well known harsh ingredient.
 Numerous skin care companies will use chemical ingredients that are readily available and cheap despite being harmful.
 The FDA doesn’t have power to regulate cosmetics and skin care companies are free to add whatever they like.
 That’s why researching into a skin care product’s ingredients are important, which is what we do to help you determine if a product is safe for your skin.

 If a skin care product site does not clearly provide their contact information, then keep well away from them.
 If you’re not able to see their address on the main page or the contact page, then forget about it.

 Why don’t they supply you with their contact details?
 To make it hard for you to get in touch with them.
 They do this to skip out on the guarantees and promises they made or to sidestep potential law suits.

-There are also a number of sites we have seen that display their fulfilment company’s address.
+There are also a number of sites we have seen that display their fulfillment company’s address.
 This is the company that ships the product to you, not the scammers themselves.
 If you attempt to contact the company using this address, you’re just put through to somebody else who won’t have anything to say to you.

 Bottom line, never purchase a skin care product from a site that does not reveal their real address.